Spectrometers and Polyphase Filterbanks in Radio Astronomy: Digital spectrometers

 That is, the finite DFT summation bounds give rise to a convolution of the true PSD with a sinc$^2$() function.

 For a signal with sampling rate $\nu_s=2B$, each DFT channel has a bandwidth $\Delta\nu \sim B/N$, and a quadrature-sampled output rate of $\nu_s/2N = B/N$.
-As mentioned in Sec.~\ref{sub:sampling}, the DFT (Eq.~\ref{eq:dft1}) may be thought of as the mixing of the input signal with a bank of oscillators, followed by an averaging with a square window function.
+As mentioned in \sref{sub:sampling}, the DFT (\eref{eq:dft1}) may be thought of as the mixing of the input signal with a bank of oscillators, followed by an averaging with a square window function.